St. Martin's Day: Austrian

-In Austria, St Martin's Day is celebrated the same way as in Germany.
+In Austria, St Martin's Day is celebrated similar to Germany.
 The nights before and on the night of 11 November, children walk in processions carrying lanterns, which they made in school, and sing Martin songs.
-Martinloben is celebrated as a collective festival.
+Martiniloben is celebrated as a collective festival.
+It marks the end of the wine-growers’ year.
 Events include art exhibitions, wine tastings, and live music.
 Martinigansl (roasted goose) is the traditional dish of the season.

+As Saint Martin of Tours is patron saint of Burgenland, a federal state in Austria, November 11th is a holiday by state law in Burgenland.

 Dutch and Flemish

-In the Netherlands, on the evening of 11 November, children go door to door (mostly under parental supervision) with lanterns made of hollowed-out sugar beet or, more recently, paper, singing songs such as "Sinte(re) Sinte(re) Maarten", to receive sweets or fruit in return.
+Sint-Maarten is an old harvest festival that is celebrated in many European countries and precedes the fasting period of Advent.
+In the Netherlands, on the evening of 11 November, children went door to door with lanterns made of hollowed-out sugar beet.
+This has been replaced by paper lanterns, usually crafted by themselves.
+They sing songs such as "Sinte(re) Sinte(re) Maarten", to receive sweets or fruit in return.
 In the past, poor people would visit farms on 11 November to get food for the winter.
 In the 1600s, the city of Amsterdam held boat races on the IJ, where 400 to 500 light craft, both rowing boats and sailboats, took part with a vast crowd on the banks.
-St Martin is the patron saint of the city of Utrecht, and St Martin's Day is celebrated there with a big lantern parade.
+St Martin is the patron saint of the cities of Utrecht and Groningen.

 In Flanders, the Dutch-speaking part of Belgium, St Martin's Eve is celebrated on the evening of 10 November, mainly in West Flanders and around Ypres.
 Children go through the streets with paper lanterns and candles, and sing songs about St Martin.
 Sometimes, a man dressed as St Martin rides on a horse in front of the procession.
-The children receive presents from either their friends or family as supposedly coming from St Martin.
-In some areas, there is a traditional goose meal.

 In Wervik, children go from door to door, singing traditional "Séngmarténg" songs, sporting a hollow beetroot with a carved face and a candle inside called "Bolle Séngmarténg"; they gather at an evening bonfire.
-At the end the beetroots are thrown into the fire, and pancakes are served.